caitlynbakery/Clima-Flutter/README.md

 Async programming is when multiple requests are sent out and the user doesn't have to wait for the result to occur before moving on.
 For example, a multiple requests could be running at the same time and the results don't have to appear chronologically.

+Future keyword is assigned to a variable that will exist in the future.
+At the moment of creation, it is empty like a receipt.
+Later, it is assigned to a value.
+The angle brackets represent the type of variable it will be.

 ```
 Future<String> task2() async {
   Duration threeSeconds = Duration(seconds: 3);